ConvivioTeam/cookbook/delivery_recipe/help-cards/tool-github.md

 #### Assigning issues

 Normally, we prefer to allow team members to pick up issues themselves - having issues assigned to you can sometimes feel aggressive.
-In certain circumstances, tho, tickets may get assigned to specific people.
+In certain circumstances, though, tickets may get assigned to specific people.

 #### Closing issues